xiching/staging/transformer/README.md

 A brief look at each component in the code:
 1. **Data download**
    * [`data_download.py`](data_download.py): Downloads and extracts data, then uses `Subtokenizer` to tokenize strings into arrays of int IDs.
 The int arrays are converted to `tf.Examples` and saved in the `tf.RecordDataset` format.

+     The data is downloaded from the Workshop of Machine Transtion (WMT) [news translation task](http://www.statmt.org/wmt17/translation-task.html).
+The following datasets are used:

+     * Europarl v7
+     * Common Crawl corpus
+     * News Commentary v12

+     See the [download section](http://www.statmt.org/wmt17/translation-task.html#download) to explore the raw datasets.

+     The parameters in this model are tuned to fit the English-German translation data, so the EN-DE texts are extracted from the downloaded compressed files.

    * [`tokenizer.py`](tokenizer.py): Defines the `Subtokenizer` class.
 During initialization, the raw data is used to generate a vocabulary list containing common subtokens* that appear in the input data.
 This vocabulary list stays static through training, evaluation, and inference.

 2. **Model training and evaluation**